VictorFilimonov/aerothemeplazma/README.md

 Then restart Plasma in order to see the effect.
 (This is because compact representations of plasmoids seem to only accept absolute file paths.
 This only serves as a quick workaround.
 A more sophisticated solution should come out in later releases)

+You may notice that the Start menu orb is small.
+In order to fix this, right click on the plasmoid and click on "Configure Seven Start...".
+Then set the icon of the plasmoid to any of the three icons contained within the AeroTheme folder.
+Click OK and the Start menu orb should look normal now.

 NOTE: This Start menu is a WIP.
 I have not tested this plasmoid on other machines or distributions, and I haven't tested it on
 HiDPI monitors because I do not own one, or on other DPI scalings.
 The only DPI scaling I've tested this on is 96.
 For any issues